Home>Forms & Tools>

 Send this notice to an employee at least 30 days before a current group benefit plan terminates because of a change in group plans.
 You must send information about the new group benefit plan, benefits information, premium information, enrollment forms, instructions, etc., necessary to allow the qualified beneficiary (employee) to continue coverage.
 Send this notice via certified mail and keep a record of the mailing on file.

-This brochure outlines an employee's right for disability leave under the California Family Rights Act (CFRA).
-You may give this brochure to each employee eligible for CFRA and/or who requests leave that qualifies as CFRA.
+This brochure outlines an employee's right for leave under the California Family Rights Act (CFRA).
+You may choose to give this brochure to each employee eligible for CFRA and/or who requests leave that qualifies as CFRA, but there is no requirement that you do so.

 This brochure outlines an employee’s right for leave under the California Family Rights Act (CFRA).
-You may give this brochure to each employee eligible for CFRA and/or who requests leave that qualifies as CFRA.
+You may choose to give this brochure to each employee eligible for CFRA and/or who requests leave that qualifies as CFRA, but there is no requirement that you do so.

 A CalOSHA-created spreadsheet containing all three required forms to report workplace injuries.